The HAL Project

 IMPLEMENTING PUBLIC POLICY TO INCREASE WEALTH.

-Our initiative is a data-driven effort to solve these structural challenges:
+The Fame Bottom Foundation’s mission is a data-driven effort to solve these structural challenges:

 1. Guarantee a Living Income so that every working American can afford the essentials of life.

-1. Narrow the nation’s Wealth Disparity to levels consistent with a secure democratic society.
+2. Narrow the nation’s Wealth Disparity to levels consistent with a secure democratic society.

-1. Retire the National Debt and establish a permanent Rainy Day Fund for future crises.
+3. Retire the National Debt and establish a permanent Rainy Day Fund for future crises.

-These three objectives can be achieved in concert without sacrificing fiscal responsibility.
+These three objectives can be pursued in concert without sacrificing fiscal responsibility.
 They chart a path towards a sustainable economy, a fairer society, and a government that manages prosperity with both compassion and discipline.

 Knowledge as the Cornerstone

-In an age of relentless noise and disinformation, many people form opinions and policymakers make decisions based on hearsay, half-truths, or selective interpretation of facts.
-Public debate is too often driven by partisan spin.
+In an age of relentless noise and disinformation, public debate is too often driven by partisan spin, selective facts, and sound bites rather than understanding.
 Facts too often yield to slogans; and policy proposals rise and fall on sound bites.
+If government is to serve the public good effectively, citizens should understand how public spending and tax policies affect both their personal finances and the nation’s economic well-being.

-The HAL Project’s website will allow users to see how public dollars flow through the economy, revealing how policy choices can generate Economic Value Added that extends well beyond their initial cost.
+Our initiative begins with a simple conviction: informed people make wiser decisions.
+Understanding is at the heart of reform.
+Data will replace guesswork; statistics will replace rhetoric.
+The HAL Project’s website is designed to replace guesswork with data and rhetoric with measurable outcomes.
+It will allow users to see how public dollars flow through the economy and how policy choices can generate Economic Value Added that extends beyond their initial cost.

 To increase people’s wealth through better policies, the public needs access to clear, complete, and comprehensive information.
 The HAL Project will do this through its website, which is an integral part of our effort.
 It will enable individuals to calculate the fiscal ramifications of these policy proposals: enacting a living income policy, mitigating the wealth disparity, and replacing the national debt with the Rainy Day Fund.
 In addition, the website will identify potential revenue sources to implement these goals.